NOUR-OMAR/InMemoryDB-WebApp/README.md

 1. Item 28: Prefer lists to arrays
   a.
 Definition:
 Arrays differ from generic types in two important ways.
 First, arrays are covariant.
 This scary-sounding word means simply that if Sub is a subtype of Super, then the array type Sub[] is a subtype of the array type Super[].
-Generics, by contrast, are invariant: for any two distinct types Type1 and Type2, List<Type1> is neither a subtype nor a supertype of List<Type2> [JLS, 4.10; Naftalin07, 2.5].
+Generics, by contrast, are invariant: for any two distinct types Type1 and Type2, List<Type1> is neither a subtype nor a supertype of List<Type2> .
 You might think this means that generics are deficient, but arguably it is arrays that are deficient.
   b.
 Implementation: I didn't use arrays in the code , and I used Lists when needed :

  ```Java